AlibabaCloudDocs/oss/intl.en-US/Pricing/Billing methods/Subscription/Overview.md

 ## Example of resource plans

-A user purchasesa nationwide Standard LRS resource plan of 500 GB and a mainland China downstream data transfer plan of 100 GB.The resource usage in June includes:
+A user purchasesa Worldwide Standard LRS resource plan of 500 GB and a mainland China downstream data transfer plan of 100 GB.The resource usage in June includes:

 -   300 GB of Standard LRS objects, 110 GB of outbound traffic over the Internet, and 100,000 API requests in the China \(Hangzhou\) region.
 -   100 GB of Standard LRS objects that are stored and 200 GB of Standard ZRS objects that are stored in the China \(Shanghai\) region.